Multiple Teeth & Single Tooth Implant

 Furthermore, losing a tooth can lead to gum loss, bone loss, and the loss of more teeth.
 Tooth loss needs to be promptly addressed to prevent further complications.

-We here at Dentistry with Smiles have restored many smiles to their beautiful, former glory through the aid of single and multiple dental implants.
+At Dentistry with Smiles, Dr. Ullsmith and our Ferndale dental team have restored many smiles to their beautiful, former glory through the aid of single and multiple dental implants.

 Benefits of Dental Implants

 When a person loses a tooth, they are suddenly faced with many questions that they may have not even realized that they had.
 For instance, they may be wondering what their best restoration option is and how they can proceed with addressing their lost tooth.